avaneev/biteopt/README.md

 success rate is >91% while the average number of objective function evaluations is ~340.

+## Notes ##

+Strategy's hyper-parameters (probabilities) were pre-selected and should not be changed.

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
 Running 10 times is a minimal general requirement.
 This strategy is hugely